ucsf-wynton/wynton-website-hpc/docs/howto/python.md

 ```

 <div class="alert alert-warning" role="alert">
-Always remember to specify option <code>-p $(which python3)</code> when you call <code>virtualenv</code>.
+Always remember to specify option <code>-p python3</code> when you call <code>virtualenv</code>.
 It makes sure that the intended version of Python is used in the virtual environment.
 </div>